Youngjnick/Massage-Therapy-FIREBASE-PRO/test-results/critical-ui-accessibility--1c86b-ted-without-required-fields-retry1/error-context.md

   - button
   - button
   - button
-- group "Where does the transverse abdominis muscle originate?":
+- group "What is the origin of the rectus abdominis muscle?":
-  - text: Where does the transverse abdominis muscle originate?
+  - text: What is the origin of the rectus abdominis muscle?
   - list:
     - listitem:
-      - 'radio "Option A: Internal surfaces of lower 6 ribs, iliac crest, thoracolumbar fascia, and inguinal ligament"'
+      - 'radio "Option A: Pubic crest and pubic symphysis"'
-      - text: A. Internal surfaces of lower 6 ribs, iliac crest, thoracolumbar fascia, and inguinal ligament
+      - text: A. Pubic crest and pubic symphysis
     - listitem:
-      - 'radio "Option B: Pubic crest"'
+      - 'radio "Option B: Xiphoid process"'
-      - text: B. Pubic crest
+      - text: B. Xiphoid process
     - listitem:
-      - 'radio "Option C: Xiphoid process"'
+      - 'radio "Option C: Iliac crest"'
-      - text: C. Xiphoid process
+      - text: C. Iliac crest
     - listitem:
-      - 'radio "Option D: Anterior sacrum"'
+      - 'radio "Option D: Costal cartilages of ribs 5-7"'
-      - text: D. Anterior sacrum
+      - text: D. Costal cartilages of ribs 5-7
-- text: "Quick Tip: It originates from ribs, fascia, and pelvis.
-More Info: The transverse abdominis arises from the internal surfaces of costal cartilages of ribs 7–12, thoracolumbar fascia, iliac crest, and lateral inguinal ligament.
-It’s key in abdominal wall stability and core strength.
-Clinical Application: Massage that encourages deep abdominal relaxation can improve coordination of the transverse abdominis for core support.
-Source: Musculoskeletal Anatomy – R. Floyd Tags: transverse abdominis, origin, core stability Keywords: rib attachment, abdominal core, pelvis"
+- text: "Quick Tip: The rectus abdominis originates from the pubic crest and symphysis.
+More Info: The rectus abdominis muscle originates from the pubic crest and pubic symphysis and inserts on the xiphoid process and costal cartilages of ribs 5–7.
+It plays a vital role in trunk flexion and intra-abdominal pressure regulation.
+Clinical Application: Understanding this helps massage therapists treat lower abdominal strain or address postural imbalance in anterior pelvic tilt.
+Source: Trail Guide to the Body – Biel Tags: rectus abdominis, origin, core muscles Keywords: pubic crest, abdominal muscle, origin"
 - button "Previous question" [disabled]: Previous
 - button "Next question" [disabled]: Next
 - button "Finish quiz early" [disabled]: Finish